chadrob/Project-Repository-Creator/README.md

 - logs into GitHub.com and creates a new repository,
 - adds remote to local repository,
 - makes initial push to GitHub repository.

+* projectCreator.sh must be added to your .bashrc file.